Why add EV charging stations?

 Tips for Businesses Considering EV Charging Stations

-- Do a survey of your employees to see who has an electric car already and who is thinking about buying one.
-For those considering buying an EV, having charging available at the workplace may be just what they need to convince them to make the purchase.
+- Survey your employees to see who already has an electric car and who is thinking about buying one.
+For those considering buying an EV, having charging available at the workplace may be enough to convince them to make the purchase.

-- Fees for charging can help recoup the costs of installation.
+- Recoup some of the costs of installation via fees for charging.
 Some electric vehicle supply equipment offers systems for billing users for charging.

 - If possible, restrict usage during peak hours to reduce any demand charges on your electric bill.

-- Free electric vehicle charging to employees can benefit your company by increasing worker loyalty.
+- Offer free electric vehicle charging to employees.
+Your company can benefit by increasing worker loyalty through EV charging perks.

-- Contact Efficiency Vermont to get help reducing your overall electric use to free up resources and infrastructure capacity to provide charging services.
+- Contact Efficiency Vermont to get help reducing your overall electric use, which can free up resources and infrastructure capacity and allow you to provide charging services.